Using FMLA for Rehab: Your Job is Protected

 - Medical Proof: A healthcare provider must document your condition or your family member’s needs.

-Check with your HR department for additional guidance.
+Check with your HR department for additional guidance on your benefits and requirements.

 Can I Be Fired for Using FMLA?